Planning for Planting

 Before you plant a tree, there are a few things to consider:

-The Right Tree in the Right PlacE
+Right tree, right Right PlacE

 What makes a tree right/suitable/appropriate?
 A few things must be taken into consideration when choosing the best tree for you and your planting location.